Ahmadjlallad/reading-notes/Markdown.md

 ###### Markdown
 - Markdown is a way to style text on the web.
 You control the display of the document

--in Markdown you can bold or italic, adding images, and creating lists, and many more.
+- in Markdown you can bold or italic, adding images, and creating lists, and many more.

 _**Here are some important codes**_